-We are reporting publically on these figures, and sharing them with relevant industry groups.
-We are also contacting the advertisers to ensure the ads are removed and that they review and, as necessary, amend their practices to ensure they target their ads away from child audiences in future.
+We have published four quarterly reports on these figures, and shared them with relevant industry groups.
+We have also contacted the advertisers to ensure the ads were removed and that they reviewed and, as necessary, amended their practices to ensure they targeted their ads away from child audiences in future.

-After twelve months we will reflect and report on any trends we have seen and the outcome of the compliance action taken against advertisers.
+We will now reflect on the twelve months of data we have collected, and on the outcome of the compliance action taken against advertisers.
+We will report publically on this later in 2021.